-- 2.7.1 Para Driving: A Para Driver may be attached on the carriage for support with a lap belt or a 4 point belt, but there must be a quick release system. - 2.7.2 For Para Driving Athletes, in addition ref. to Annex 8.
-At ADS-recognized events, Para-Driving athletes may be attached for support, but must have a method of quick release.
-See GR-1.8-7 - 2.8 Substitution of a groom during the Marathon Competition is not permitted under any circumstances, and will incur Elimination of the Athlete. - 2.9 In Dressage (as part of the test) and Cones, Athletes will be required to salute the Jury, unless time or layout of the Course prevents it. - 2.10 Passengers may not ride on the carriage during any Competition.
-It is strongly recommended that no passengers under the age of 14 years old are permitted on the carriage during the Prizegiving ceremony. - 2.11 Each time an Athlete dismounts he will incur 20 penalties. - 2.12 Athletes will incur penalties each time one or both Grooms dismount.
+- 2.7 No person may be tied to the Carriage in any way during the Competitions.
+An Athlete may be secured by rope, webbing or belt provided one end is held by a Groom and not wrapped or fastened to the Carriage in any way.
+Failure to comply will result in Elimination. - 2.7.1 Para Driving: A Para Driver may be attached on the carriage for support with a lap belt or a 4 point belt, but there must be a quick release system. - 2.7.2 For Para Driving Athletes, in addition ref. to Annex 8. - 2.8 Substitution of a groom during the Marathon Competition is not permitted under any circumstances, and will incur Elimination of the Athlete. - 2.9 In Dressage (as part of the test) and Cones, Athletes will be required to salute the Jury, unless time or layout of the Course prevents it. - 2.10 Passengers may not ride on the carriage during any Competition.
+It is strongly recommended that no passengers under the age of 14 years old are permitted on the carriage during the Prize-giving ceremony. - 2.11 Each time an Athlete dismounts he will incur 20 penalties. - 2.12 Athletes will incur penalties each time one or both Grooms dismount.
 Five (5) penalties on the first occasion, 10 penalties on the second occasion.
 On the third occasion the Athlete is Eliminated, except in Marathon (see 964.5). - 2.13 At ADS-recognized events, passengers human or animal (service animals exempted) may not ride on the vehicle during any Competitions. - 2.14 At ADS recognized events, a groom is optional for all single turnouts at all times at the event location except for turnouts with an equine 120 cm. or taller competing on the Marathon course.
 For rules specific to grooms for junior drivers, see GR-2.7.
 IF A GROOM IS REQUIRED BY THE ORGANIZER FOR ANY TRAINING, PRELIMINARY OR INTERMEDIATE ENTRIES, OR ADVANCED DRIVING TRIAL OR COMBINED TEST ENTRIES, THIS REQUIREMENT MUST BE PUBLISHED IN THE OMNIBUS. - 2.15 At ADS-recognized events, an Adult competitor may drive a single VSE or Small Pony turnout alone in all Competitions. - 2.16 At ADS-recognized events, the following table applies for Training, Preliminary and Intermediate divisions and for VSE and Small Ponies in Advanced Dressage tests and Cones competitions.

+CLASS GROOMS

-GROOMS CLASS DRESSAGE & CONES MARATHON WHEELS WT/WIDTH FOUR-IN-HAND Horse, Pony 2 behind 2 behind OR UNICORN Small Pony, VSE 4 PAIR Horse, Pony, Small Pony, VSE 1 behind 1 behind · No minimum TANDEM Horse, Pony, Small Pony, VSE 1 behind or beside 1 behind or beside weight or width SINGLE Horse, Pony Nama Deside 2 or 4 SINGLE Small Pony, VSE None required None required
+DRESSAGE & CONES MARATHON WHEELS WT/WIDTH

+FOUR-IN-HAND Horse, Pony 2 behind 2 behind

+OR UNICORN Small Pony, VSE 4 No minimum

+PAIR Horse, Pony, Small Pony, VSE 1 behind 1 behind

+TANDEM Horse, Pony, Small Pony, VSE 1 behind or beside 1 behind or weight or width

+SINGLE Horse, Pony - None required - beside 2 or 4

+SINGLE Small Pony, VSE None required
-2.17 At ADS-recognized events, the same driver must drive the entry in all Competitions at the Event.

-2.18 Athletes (except VSE and Small Pony turnouts) competing in classes offering Advanced Dressage and Cones must follow all FEI requirements pertaining to Athlete and Groom participation.
+- 2.17 At ADS-recognized events, the same driver must drive the entry in all Competitions at the Event. - 2.18 Athletes (except VSE and Small Pony turnouts) competing in classes offering Advanced Dressage and Cones must follow all FEI requirements pertaining to Athlete and Groom participation.

-- 943.3 AT ADS-RECOGNIZED EVENTS, THE PROVISIONS OF THIS PARAGRAPH DO NOT APPLY. - 943.4 AT ADS-RECOGNIZED EVENTS, THE PROVISIONS OF THIS PARAGRAPH DO NOT APPLY.
+943.3 AT ADS-RECOGNIZED EVENTS, THE PROVISIONS OF THIS PARAGRAPH DO NOT APPLY.

+943.4 AT ADS-RECOGNIZED EVENTS, THE PROVISIONS OF THIS PARAGRAPH DO NOT APPLY.